Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 How do I prepare for nail removal?

 Your healthcare provider will talk to you about how to prepare for surgery.
-He may tell you not to eat or drink anything after midnight on the day of your surgery.
-He will tell you what medicines to take or not take on the day of your surgery.
+You may be told not to eat or drink anything after midnight on the day of your surgery.
+Your provider will tell you which medicines to take or not take on the day of your surgery.
 You may need to have someone drive you home and stay with you.

 What will happen during nail removal?